This symbol indicates that the specified area is fully compliant with Americans with Disabilities Act Accessibility

 - The campground is entered by passing the check station, which has drive-up convenience.
 All sites are in a lightly wooded, level area with one basic and seven electric accessible sites available.
 One basic and five electric sites are reservable with the rest being first-come, first-served.

 - To the right as you enter the campground is the amphitheater.
 One handicap parking space is offered with a pathway leading to the program area.
 Here, amongst the trees, the naturalist gives nature programs.

 - Just past the amphitheater is the electric area showerhouse.
 This showerhouse is not considered accessible, although some modifications have been made.
-Two handicap parking spaces are offered; however, the pathway has a three-foot long slope of 9.2% and a six-foot long slope of 7.2%.
-The path is four foot wide without handrails.
+Two handicap parking spaces are offered; however, the pathway has a 3-foot-long slope of 9.2% and a 6-foot-long slope of 7.2%.
+The path is 4 feet wide without handrails.
 Just in front of the entrance doors is a short slope.
 Inside, toilets are front-transfer.
 The showers have a seat and grab-bars.
 The laundry has top-loading washers and is not considered accessible.

 - To the left upon entering the campground is the basic area showerhouse.
 Here, parking is level with two handicap spaces offered adjacent to a pathway with handrails.
 Entrance doors have automatic openers and accessible showers are available.
 Toilets are front-transfer.
 The laundry is not considered accessible.

 - Also in this area is an ice-vending machine with a paved pathway.
 The firewood shed does not have modifications and some users may need assistance.
 The dump station has been modified to current standards.